QSRR-groundwater-Project/QSRR-model/README.md

 # QSRR-model
-The repository houses a QSRR model predicting groundwater micropollutant retention indices using molecular descriptors and literature data, including code for descriptor calculation, model training, and preliminary prediction results.
+This repository contains a QSRR-based machine learning framework for predicting chromatographic retention indices of groundwater micropollutants using molecular descriptors.
+It includes scripts for descriptor calculation, model training, applicability domain assessment, and preliminary prediction results used for contaminant prioritization.